f5devcentral/f5-agility-labs-irules/docs/class2/module4/lab1.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Now we need to attach our profile to a virtual server.
-Go into the virtual servers and select the *ilxlab4\_stream \_profile* virtual server, then expand the Configuration menu to the advanced setting and you will see the iRules LX Profile setting as shown here:
+Go into the virtual server *ilxlab4\_stream\_vs* main configuration “properties” window (not the resources tab), then expand the Configuration menu to the advanced setting and you will see the iRules LX Profile setting as shown here:

 |image18|